mohammad-naimur-rahman/Picturesque/README.md

 #### This is a photograhy fully dynamic website.

 This is a monorepo application done by _Yarn Workspaces_.
 For the frontend I've used _Next JS, Tailwind CSS and many other interactive library_ and for the backend, I've used _Strapi CMS_.
-For database I've chosen _postgreSql_ and for aseet library _Cloudinary_.
+For database I've chosen _PostgreSql_ and for aseet library _Cloudinary_.
 So, we can say it's a **_JAM Stack_** product.

 ### Features: